jzhao0802/palab/seq_vars_ds.md

 ## Parameters
 * `event_dates`
   * Dataset where each column is a variable and each row is an observation.
-  * The outcome variable is represented as a binary variable.
+  * The outcome variable (if provided) is represented as a binary variable.
   * For all other variables the nonmissing entries should be in date format.
 * `outcome`
     * The variable to use as an outcome.